 3.4 Intellectual Property subject to legal protection other than by Copyright

 Except as otherwise specified in this policy or by the University in a written agreement, Intellectual property subject to legal protection other than by copyright (ex: patents, trademarks) shall belong to the University if made: (1) by a University employee as a result of the employee's duties, or (2) through the use of University resources such as facilities, equipment, or funds under the control of or administered by the University or its research foundation.
 The extent of University ownership in the property shall be in proportion to the value of the resources used consistent with applicable law.

+3.4 Except as otherwise specified in this policy or by the University in a written agreement, Intellectual property subject to legal protection other than by copyright (ex: patents, trademarks) shall belong to the University if made by a University employee as a result of the employee's extraordinary duties as specified on a case by case basis.,

+3.4.1 The extent of University ownership in the property shall be zero percent of the resources used consistent with applicable law.

+3.4.2 Within a five year period, the Academic Senate of the California State University Long Beach shall consider the conditions under which 3.4.1 shall be continued, modified, or nullified.

+3.5 Repayment of University Expenses

+When, in advance of the creation of the materials, the creator and the university have entered into a written contractual agreement indicating so, Creators of Intellectual Property, regardless of whether patented or not, which produce a taxable income, must repay the State of California for any expenses incurred by the University, including but not limited to expenses incurred in support of the research leading to the creation of the Intellectual Property, to obtain patent or similar protection, or in furtherance of production, marketing, or sales of products incorporating the Intellectual Property.

 4.0 PROCEDURE